acc1729/anethaathira/docs/bluemage.md

 ## Celestial II

+You can cast *Phantom Steed* at-will.

+## Celestial III

 You can cast *Levitate* on yourself at-will.

-## Celestial III

 ## Celestial IV